 In addition, we fulfill the delivery needs of retailers on JDDJ and other business customers on Dada Now by utilizing our network of registered riders on Dada Now.
-We have determined that we act as a principal in this type of services as we are responsible for identifying and directing the rider to deliver the merchandise.
-We therefore control the service before the merchandise are transferred to the recipient, are primarily responsible for fulfilling the obligation to the customer and also have pricing discretion.
-Revenues resulting from these services are recognized on a gross basis at a fixed rate or a pre-determined amount for each completed delivery, with the amounts paid to the riders recorded in fulfillment expenses.
+Under this type of services, we enter into agreements with retailers and other business customers, which enforce our acceptance of all the related delivery requests at the prices stipulated in the contracts.
+We have determined that we act as a principal in these transactions as we are primarily responsible for the delivery of merchandise and has the ability to control the related services.
+We have the ability to control the services provided by riders as we are responsible for and guarantee identifying and directing riders that meet the quality criteria stipulated in the agreements to complete the deliveries requested by retailers or other business customers.
+Additionally, the Group has ultimate control over the amounts paid by the customers.
+Although in this type of services, the riders still have the ability to accept, decline or disregard a delivery assignment, it is our responsibility to find a replacement and complete the delivery timely.
+Revenues resulting from these services are recognized on a gross basis at a fixed rate or a predetermined amount for each completed delivery, with the amounts paid to the riders recorded in operations and support costs.